-English Church Architecture -
+English Church Architecture.

-GREAT BARTON, Holy Innocents (TL 890 661) (July 2004)
+GREAT BARTON, Holy Innocents (TL 890 661),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

 Two and a half miles northeast of Bury St. Edmunds, the sprawling dormitory settlement of Great Barton on the busy A143 is not one of the county's most attractive villages, yet the church half a mile to the south stands in a still very pleasant, rural spot, seemingly by-passed by the march of time.
 Constructed of the usual materials for this area, there is work here of, perhaps, five building phases, represented in order by the chancel, S. arcade and S. aisle E. window, N. aisle, W. tower, and, finally, clerestory, S. porch and S. aisle S. windows.
 However, after considering the chancel it will be convenient next to discuss the tower - which is the only part of the building that can be closely dated - following which the nave, aisles and porch can be examined together.

 The much restored nave roof is of single hammerbeam construction, and although the figures on the hammerbeams remain, they have predictably lost their heads.
 The pews are mostly of nineteenth century date but six original bench-ends are left.
 The church contains two rather ordinary monuments to members of the Bunbury family, both signed and featuring scrolls, one bearing the names of Henry William Bunbury (d.
 1811) and his wife Catherine (d.
 1799), by Magnus of London, of whom nothing seems to be known whatever, and one commemorating Louisa Emily Bunbury (d.
 1828), by Thomas Milnes (b.
 1813).
-According to Rupert Gunnis, Milnes's exhibition in 1844 of a group of sculptures entitled "The Death of Harold at the Battle of Hastings" was described by the Literary Gazette as "the strangest collection of short trunks and consumptive legs ever gathered together" (Dictionary of British Sculptors: 1660-1851, The Abbey Library, 1951) and the monument here seems unlikely to have made any pressing case for the artist's re-assessment.
+According to Rupert Gunnis, Milnes's exhibition in 1844 of a group of sculptures entitled 'The Death of Harold at the Battle of Hastings' was described by the Literary Gazette as 'the strangest collection of short trunks and consumptive legs ever gathered together (Dictionary of British Sculptors: 1660-1851, London, The Abbey Library, 1951, pp. 260-261) and the monument here makes no pressing case for the artist's re-assessment.